benhaslett/FRFAQ/README.md

 **An Awakening Revelation**

 *This understanding dawned on me as I emerged from the realm of sleep this morning.
-I could ask questions and would recieve answers.
+I could ask questions and to my surprise, would recieve answers.
 Here's a refined version that is as optimal as I could make it:*

 ---